Javascript is required Energy-efficient upgrades increase your home’s value - ABN AMRO

 Find an energy adviser for personal advice

-Every home is different.
-An energy adviser can tell you which measures are right for your home and provide advice on your home’s energy performance (EPA).
-This advice is unique to your home.
 The energy-efficiency improvements must meet certain criteria, often technical in nature, which your energy adviser can look at.
 Your energy adviser can also calculate your home’s energy label and help you to register it.

-Financing energy efficiency improvements
+Financing energy-efficiency improvements

 If you’d rather borrow money from a bank, how much you can borrow depends on your income, the value of your home or both.
 The Dutch government has established rules for these types of loans.
-Over recent years, it has become increasingly easy to borrow money specifically to make your home more energy-efficient.
-If you’d like to take out a loan for a home with a low energy label, you can borrow up to €20,000 more to spend on energy-efficiency improvements.

-You can also borrow more for a home that’s already been made energy-efficient, as lower energy bills leaves you with more money to cover mortgage repayments.
+You can also borrow more for a home that’s already been made energy-efficient, as lower energy bills leave you with more money to cover mortgage repayments.
 The additional amount you can borrow can be as much as €50,000.

 Lastly, you can access government grants and loans at attractive conditions.
 To help you choose the right grant for you, the Netherlands Enterprise Agency and Milieu Centraal have released a grant guide for homeowners.
 These grants can cover up to 30% of the costs.

-ABN AMRO offers up to 0.15% off your mortgage interest rate if your home has a registered energy label equal to B or higher or if you have a lower energy label but are planning energy-efficiency upgrades.
-This is available at the start of a new fixed-rate period, or if you register the energy label within 24 months of the start of your fixed-rate period.
+The discount is available at the start of a new fixed-rate period, or if you register the energy label within 24 months of the start of your fixed-rate period.
 Read about how to claim our sustainability discount.

 The many benefits of improving your home’s energy efficiency